 Besides, during investigation, we set our eyes on the user experience each text checker provides.

 At the end of the day, no matter how robust and powerful the solution is, first and foremost, it is a tool.
 And it does matter how handy and intuitive it actually is.

 We promise not to be biased and claim that our WProofreader is the best-of-the-class (okay, it still may be 😏).
 By and large, the real truth is always somewhere in between.

-WProofreader is a secure spelling and grammar sentence corrector developed by WebSpellChecker.
+WProofreader is a secure text checker developed by WebSpellChecker.
 Available for modern versions of Chrome, Firefox, and Microsoft Editor under cloud (SaaS) and on-premise licensing options.